Turn $1000 into $2.6 Million

 The starting investment with Wealthfront is $500, “which entitles you to a periodically rebalanced, diversified portfolio of low cost index funds,” per its website.

 Charles Schwab is also a great choice for beginners.
-With 24-hour telephone support and over 3,000 funds with no transaction fee, Schwab is a great contender in the amateur investment scene.
+With 24-hour telephone support and over 3,000 funds with no transaction fees, Schwab is a great contender in the amateur investment scene.

-For young investors who don’t have $1000 to fund their first IRA account, they will waive that minimum as long as you commit to investing $100 per month.
-Required automatic bank transfers make this an easy process that guarantees success if you leave it in place after reaching that $1000 goal.
+If you don’t have the $1000 to open an IRA at the moment, they will waive that minimum as long as you commit to investing $100 per month.

 The best intentions don’t get us very far, even when we know there are things we should do for our own good.
 That’s what strategies and plans are for–putting intention into action.